einGlasRotwein/R-eindeer/README.md

 ## Table of contents
 - preview: how it should look like in the end
+- current screenshot of the app
 - a description of all the jigsaw pieces needed to create a reindeer
   - all image layers are stored in folders in this repo
-- my current issues regarding the R Shiny app that I am trying to make
+- to do and current issues

 ## All I want for Christmas
 ... is to figure out how R Shiny works.